Alveston: Neolithic to Bronze Age

-The barrow is known in old documents by the place name 'Langeley' and is mentioned in charters as a meeting place for the Anglo-Saxon Hundred when it was re-used as a moot.
+The barrow is known in old documents by the place name 'Langeley' and is mentioned in charters as being re-purposed as a moot/ meeting place for the Anglo-Saxon 'Langeley Hundred'.
 It was partially excavated in 1890 when a primary deposit of ashes and burnt bone was discovered beneath a covering of sand and small stones.

 Iron Age

 A ritual deposit of bones, dating to about 2000 years ago, has been found in a cave in the village.
 The remains of at least seven humans have been excavated.
 At least one skull showed signs that it had been pole-axed and then smashed inwards.
 An adult human femur had been split lengthwise so that the bone marrow could be scraped out.
 This finding is evidence of cannibalism, which is also suspected from other Iron Age deposits in Britain.
 Many bones of dogs, and a few cattle and possibly one bear bone, were also found.